MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-portal.md

 ms.topic: how-to
 ms.service: azure-stack
 ms.subservice: azure-stack-hci
-ms.date: 08/24/2020
+ms.date: 08/31/2020
 ---

 # Use the Azure portal with Azure Stack HCI

 > Applies to Azure Stack HCI v20H2; Windows Server 2019

 This topic explains how to connect to the Azure Stack HCI portion of the Azure portal for a global view of your Azure Stack HCI clusters.
 You can use the Azure portal to manage and monitor your cluster even if your physical infrastructure is hosted on premises.
+Cloud-based monitoring eliminates the need to maintain an on-premises monitoring system and database, reducing infrastructure complexity, and increases scalability by uploading alerts and other information directly to Azure, which already manages millions of objects every day.

 ## View your clusters in the Azure portal

-Log into the [Azure portal](https://portal.azure.com).
+Once an Azure Stack HCI cluster is registered, its Azure resource is visible in the Azure portal.
+Begin by logging into the [Azure portal](https://portal.azure.com).
 If you've already [registered your cluster with Azure](../deploy/register-with-azure.md), you should see a new resource group with the name of your cluster appended with "-rg".
 If your Azure Stack HCI resource group is not displayed, search for "hci" and select your cluster from the drop-down menu:

 :::image type="content" source="media/azure-portal/azure-portal-search.png" alt-text="Search Azure portal for hci to find your Azure Stack HCI resource":::